Emotional Health and Wellbeing

 Lasting Powers of Attorney (LPA)

-LPAs are legal documents that allow you to choose one or more people to help make decisions in your best interest,
+LPAs are legal documents that allow you to choose one or more people to help make decisions in your best interest, should you be unable to do so physically and/or lose mental capacity.

 There are two types of LPA: one for your property and financial affairs and one for your health and welfare.
 Without an LPA in place, your carer – even if they are a spouse or close family member – may not have permission to make decisions in your best interests.